Russian Ambassador And Diplomat Deaths: Assassinations Over Trump Dossier? [Opinion]

 Russian ambassador and diplomat deaths have risen sharply over the last few months, a fact that has been largely overlooked or ignored.
 In most cases, news organizations have reported these deaths as separate and unrelated incidents.
 But there’s reason to wonder if Russia isn’t cleaning house following the revelations of the Trump dossier in which investigators determined Donald Trump was vulnerable to blackmail by Russia.

-Statistically, it’s virtually impossible that this many top present or former Russian ambassadors, diplomats or other officials would suddenly be killed or mysteriously die in such a short period of time.
+Statistically, it’s virtually impossible that this many top present or former Russian ambassadors, diplomats, or other officials would suddenly be killed or mysteriously die in such a short period of time.
 And given the fact that it’s well-known that the Kremlin under Vladimir Putin has been more than willing in the past to eliminate his enemies, it’s difficult not to be suspicious about these deaths.

 Trump Dossier Timeline